 And then I found what I declare to be the best mosquito repellent – OFF!
 Deep Woods Sportsmen.

-The first real test came when I took it to the Pantanal in Brazil during wet season.
+The first real test came when I took it to the Pantanal in Brazil during the wet season.
 Trekking through the jungle, everyone in the group was swarmed by mosquitos but with this product on, they came a couple of inches from my body, hovered and then flew off.

 After running out of this product (and not recalling the name), I travelled for four years without it and continually lamented the fact I didn’t have it in my bag.
 And then, just a few weeks ago, back in Miami, I returned to the same pharmacy and there it was.
 And it’s as effective as ever.
 In fact, there are a few mosquitos in the room with me as I write this, and they’re going hungry.

 Why does this product work and Lifesystems +100 doesn’t?
-Despite also being almost 100% DEET, the difference with the OFF! product comes down to the application*.
+Despite also being almost 100% DEET, the difference with OFF! comes down to the application.
 The repellent comes in a bottle that’s smaller than your hand and I’ve taken to mixing it with body lotion or sunscreen.
 Using a ‘normal’ cream or suncream just 3-5 squirts of the spray combined with the cream seems to provide a very effective method of application with maximum coverage.
 Equally, because it’s a pump instead of a spray, nothing is getting lost on the wind.

 I also love that the bottle is small to pack.
 In fact, I love everything about this product and you’d be hard pushed to convince me to try anything else.